guodh321/Linear-System-Solvers-Development-Project/README.md

 # MATRIX  LINEAR  SOLVER  COMMANDLINE  TOOL

-The objective of this assignment was to produce an efficient C++ library for solving linear systems of the form Ax = b where A is a matrix and x and b are vectors respectively.
+The objective of this project was to produce an efficient C++ library for solving linear systems of the form Ax = b where A is a matrix and x and b are vectors respectively.
 We use multiple algorithms for dense and sparse matrices to achieve this objective.

 | **Dense solvers implemented**          | **Sparse solver implemented** |
 | -------------------------------------- | ----------------------------- |